- Passport: Is it up to date? It must be valid for at least six months from your date of entry into Fiji.

 - Phone: Have you switched off data roaming and voicemail?
 If you're planning to use a local or travel SIM, is your phone unlocked?

-- Apps: Have you considered downloading offline maps, travel apps or the CHOICE Fiji travel guide onto your mobile?
+- Apps: Have you considered downloading offline maps, travel apps or currency exchange apps onto your mobile?

 - Medication (see below): Have you checked that your regular medication is legal to bring into Fiji?